MartinPankraz/ABAP-Developer-Day/student/quest1.md

         },
         {
             "type": "TextBlock",
-            "text": "A new order has been place in the Online Shop URL.
+            "text": "A new order has been placed in the Online Shop URL.
 Please review the provided information. ", "wrap": true
         },
         {